 academics

-High School at Einstein
+High School

-High School at Einstein
+High School

+High School is much more than a time of academic growth; students are developing the personal attributes and habits that will successfully carry them into young adulthood.
 Einstein follows a 26-credit graduation plan, with Honors designations available for all core courses.
-We also offer AP exam-only options, and host on-site PSAT/NMSQT and Pre-ACT testing.
-Junior and Seniors wishing to challenge themselves beyond the rigor of Einstein classrooms may enroll in dual credit courses.
+We also offer AP exam-only options and host on-site PSAT/NMSQT and Pre-ACT testing.
+Juniors and Seniors wishing to challenge themselves beyond the rigor of Einstein classrooms may enroll in dual credit courses.

-This will allow us to better tailor each student’s academic experience while they are with us at Einstein, and also help us better connect students with the best post-secondary programs at colleges and universities.
+In addition to the interest inventories and college and career-readiness counseling we already offer, in fall 2021 Einstein will launch the Einstein Focus Program to help students more accurately identify their interests and aptitudes.
+This will allow us to better tailor each student’s academic experience while they are with us at Einstein and also help us better connect students with the best post-secondary programs at colleges and universities.

 Department